 User Rank Overview

-When provisioning end users or application users, administrators must assign a user rank for each user.
-Administrators must also assign a user rank to each access control group.
-Administrators can assign users to only those access control groups with the same or lower rank.
-For example, if an end user has a user rank of 3, they can be assigned to access control groups that have a user rank between 3 and 10.
-That user cannot be assigned to an access control group that requires a user rank of 1.
+When provisioning end users or application users, administrators can assign a user rank for the user.
+Administrators can also assign a user rank requirement for each access control group.
+When adding users to access conttrol groups, administrators can assign users only to the groups where the user's User Rank meets the group's rank requirement.
+For example, an administrator can assign a user whom has a User Rank of 3 to access control groups that have a User Rank requirement between 3 and 10.
+However, an administrator cannot assign that user to an access control group that has a User Rank requirement of 1 or 2.